Skip to main content

 • Chance to showcase talent alongside top musicians

-• Students seated according to their 2023/2024 judged events (region/state band, solo and ensemble, etc.)
+• Students seated according to their 2024-25 judged events (regional/state band, solo and ensemble, etc.)

 • Director information given serious consideration

-🤝 Fair and Equitable:
+Fair and equitable:

 • Every effort made to ensure fairness to all programs, regardless of size